harsh23tyagi/AndroidDevelopment/README.md

 # AndroidDevelopment
-This repository contains minor android projects that i feel people often look for and the layouts made by me will easily be molded according to the developer's choice.
+This repository contains minor android project that i feel people often look for and the layouts made by me will easily be molded according to the developer's choice.
  ##Concepts Used
  1. CardView inflated in holding the edittexts for username and password
  2. The main activity holds the card view and the logo